grommunio/gromox/doc/glossary.rst

 	4 LE bytes conveying the user ID, but the parameter is never really used, because the user id is obtained from HTTP authentication headers.

+ESSDN
+	"Enterprise/site/server distinguished name", a.k.a.
+Legacy DN.
+In Gromox and contemporary versions of Exchange Server, it is a fake X.500 Distinguished Name that is not tied to any real LDAP tree(s).
+The ESSDN text representation is root-first and uses slash as a hierarchy separator (``/DC=com/DC=example/CN=Users``), whereas MSAD/OpenLDAP DNs
+	are root-last using comma (``CN=Users,DC=example,DC=com``).
+Different
+	ESSDN have been identified, see below.

+ESSDN.User (Addressbook entry)
+	Typical form: ``/o=myexch/ou=EAG/cn=Recipients/cn=<guid>-<cn>``.
+	``myexch`` is a name chosen by the administrator during Gromox or Exchange installation.
+The GUID part exists to accomodate multiple users with same Common Name in the groupware system.
+In MSAD, the user ESSDN can be found in the ``legacyExchangeDN`` attribute of the LDAP object.
+The user/ABK ESSDN is used to open a particular store.
+	(Autodiscover is used to resolve SPN/email addresses to user ESSDNs as necessary).

+ESSDN.Server
+	Typical form:
+	``/o=myexch/ou=EAG/cn=Configuration/cn=Servers/cn=SRV-EXCHANGE-01``.
+In
+	MSAD, the server ESSDN can be found in the ``msExchHomeServer`` attribute of the LDAP object.
+This ESSDN kind does not appear to be used outside of MSAD.

+ESSDN.MailboxServer
+	Typical form:
+	``/o=myexch/ou=EAG/cn=Configuration/cn=Servers/cn=<mailboxid>@<emaildomain>``.
+	Exchange and Gromox can generate this ESSDN kind for the ``<Server>`` element in Autodiscover responses.
+Practical use has to do with Public Folders, but is only exercised in obscure ROPs.

+ESSDN.MdbDN
+	Typical form:
+	``/o=myexch/ou=EAG/cn=Configuration/cn=Servers/cn=<mailboxid>@<emaildomain>``.
+	Exchange and Gromox can generate this ESSDN kind for the ``<MdbDN>`` element, but no practical use has been seen.

 Database GUID
 	Randomly-generated value on mailbox creation.
 	A value which is found in ``mdb01.edb`` in table ``MailboxIdentity``,